 My Top 3 London Vintage Stores

-Okay, so just about everyone who knows me knows, I love a good shop, but even more, I love a good deal on something no one else will probably have.
-The idea of thrifting and vintage shopping makes me so happy, especially because you are bringing clothes back into style, giving them another life.
+Just about everyone who knows me knows; I love a good shop, but even more, I love a good deal on an item that no one else will probably have.
+The idea of thrifting and vintage shopping makes me so happy, especially because you are bringing clothes back into style, giving them another life cycle.

-I would say it's a hobby and my mom would agree, however, my dad and boyfriend would say it is a problem.
-Every place I go, I much check out their resale and vintage shops, it's the first thing on my mind.
+I would say it's a hobby and my mom would agree, however, my dad and boyfriend would say it follows more of a problem.
+Every place I go, I much check out their resale and vintage shops, it's the first thing on my mind, other than food.
 I mean, most of my weekends you can find me at vintage markets, flea markets, or discovering new local shops.

-After my extensive, and I really mean extensive shopping hunt of over 5 days.
+After my extensive, and I really mean extensive shopping hunt.
 I limited my favorites list to only 3.
 Conveniently, they are all pretty close to one another in Shoreditch.
 If you want to read about one of my days of vintage shopping in London, click here!

 My number 1, go-to place during my month and a half in London was...
 ONIMOS.

 I was so excited to have found this store by chance after getting sucked into the whole neighborhood of thrift and vintage.
-I got lost and that somehow led me to find this magical street with, eventually, my two favorite thrift stores.
+I got lost and that somehow led me to find this magical street that ended up having my two favorite thrift stores.

 The only way to really capture this place is as a time capsule boutique.
 After a bit of shopping the store owner, Birgit, introduced herself to me.